Qihoo360/huststore/hustdb/doc/doc/en/api/ha/cache/hdel.md

 *  **tb** (Required)
 *  **key** (Required)

-This Interface is a proxy interface for `/hustcache/hdel`.
+This interface is a proxy interface for `/hustcache/hdel`.
 See more details in [here](../../hustdb/hustcache/hdel.md).

 **Sample:**